 \subsubsection{Koszul--Young Flattenings}

 Our new algorithm is inspired by an idea first introduced by~\cite{LO-young} as ``Young flattenings''~\cite{LO-young,landsberg2011tensors,nontriv-explicit} and later referred to as ``Koszul flattenings''~\cite{alg-waring,border-matrix-mult,homotopy-decomp} or ``Koszul--Young flattenings''~\cite{KY-border,KY-complexity}.
+(We thank J.M.\ Landsberg for clarifying that Koszul flattenings are a special case of Young flattenings, with the optimal choice of parameters.)
 Essentially, Koszul--Young flattenings provide a non-trivial linear map from tensors to matrices.
 These ideas have already appeared in tensor decomposition algorithms~\cite{alg-waring}, but for $n \times n \times n$ tensors, these results only handle the undercomplete case $r \le n$.
 More recently,~\cite{persu-thesis} used Koszul--Young flattenings to solve rank detection for overcomplete tensors with generic components, namely $n \times n \times n$ tensors of rank up to $3n/2$.
 Furthermore,~\cite{persu-thesis} proposed a hierarchy of poly-time approaches for rank detection that conjecturally approaches rank $2n$, as well as an approach for decomposition that conjecturally tolerates rank $(1+\epsilon)n$ for a small constant $\epsilon > 0$.
 We will resolve and extend these conjectures: for sufficiently large $n \times n \times n$ tensors with generic components, we solve both rank detection and decomposition in polynomial time, up to rank $(2-\epsilon)n$ for an arbitrary constant $\epsilon > 0$.
 We will also handle non-square tensors.